-These are long term with a grace period calculated on Loans: implementation period plus one year, an interest rate of 3% for the poorest countries up to a maximum of 4 1/2% for the others, with a maximum reimbursement period of between 22 to 25 years.
+Loans: These are long term with a grace period calculated on implementation period plus one year, an interest rate of 3% for the poorest countries up to a maximum of 4 1/2% for the others, with a maximum reimbursement period of between 22 to 25 years.
 Loans are mostly for infrastructure projects.
-The Fund's loan commitments in 1996 were about Can\$1,224 million.
-Nine Arab states benefitted from these loans which helped finance 18 projects.
-Its activities during 1996 focused on sustained support for electricity projects, which received 57.4% of total loans; this was followed by agriculture and rural development at 13.7%, water and sewerage at 10.5%, transport and telecommunications 4.95% and others, 13.5%.
-For the period of 1974-96, the Arab Fund's share of co-financing amounted to 31% of total loans committed to Arab, regional, and international institutions.
-Because of the weight of the electricity sector, Canadian technology and know-how are well known and favourably perceived.
+The Fund's loan commitments for project financing during 1997 were about US\$808 million.
+Seventeen Arab states benefitted from these loans which helped finance projects.
+Its activities during 1997 focused on sustained support for energy projects, which received 33% of total loans; this was followed by agriculture transportation agro-industry at 22.7%; telecommunications at 15.5%; water and sewerage at 10.8%, industry, 10.9%; and others, 7.1%.
+For the period of 1974-97, the Arab Fund's share of co-financing amounted to 31% of total committed to Arab, regional, and international institutions.
+Because of the weight of the electricity sector,

+Canadian technology and know-how are well known and favourably perceived.
 Hydro-Quebec International has been working for over ten years with the Arab Fund and is currently involved in studies for the Inter-Arab electrical inter-connexion grid.
 Hydro-Ontario has also worked for the Fund.

-Grants: Mostly used for technical assistance programs such as feasibility studies, economic/social/cultural projects, institutional support and training programs, provision of computer programs, preservation of Arab heritage, and emergency relief; in 1996, technical assistance grants amounted to nearly Can\$14 million with the focus being on enhancing institutional support and training which received 42.3% of total grants.
+Grants: Mostly used for technical assistance programs such as feasibility studies, economic/social/cultural projects, institutional support and training programs, provision of computer programs, preservation of Arab heritage, and emergency relief; in 1997, technical assistance grants amounted to nearly US\$16 million with the focus being on enhancing institutional support and training which received 42.3% of total grants.